Knight Rider: The Ballad of Stevie and Michael, Part 3

 During all this we get several looks at KITT’s modifications, and frankly they look goofy as hell.
 To (presumably) reduce drag, even KITT’s nose projected out to elongate the car’s body.
 My favorite touch, though, is that KITT’s gas pedal now comes framed with twin rows of ‘landing’-type lights.
 I mean, Michael has been practically living in this car for four years now.
 I don’t think he would need this much help to find the gas.

-Adding to over elaborateness of the modification, which again prove that simplicity was best (ah, for the days when only the trademark red strobe light on his hood marked KITT as different), KITT also comes equipped with an emergency braking system, which includes deployable air flaps.
+Unsurprisingly, the over-elaborateness of the modifications again prove that simplicity is best.
+Ah, for the days when only the trademark red strobe light on his hood marked KITT as different).
+Instead, KITT now comes equipped with an emergency braking system, which includes deployable air flaps.
 All these elements screw around with the classic shape of the car, and add disconcerting splashes of gray and red to the basic black color scheme as well.
 You can see how these failed to draw in more audience interest.

 They arrive outside, and Michael orders KITT to button up, and then heads out on foot.
 “I’ll try to keep them inside ’til backup appears,” Michael explains.
 As always, though, he’s completely unarmed, so that doesn’t seem overly likely.
 However, luck (not to mention the script) favors the bold, so Michael approaches the blown door at the exact second Stocker, the one with the rifle, emerges from inside.
 This allows Michael to grab the guy and tussle with him rather than just getting his head blown off.